 The club holds 3 general meetings for all players and parents.
-The first is late Fall after fall sports, the second is in January and the 3rd is during our End of Season Banquet.
+The first is late Fall after fall sports, the second is in January and the 3rd is during our End of Season Celebration.
 These are informational meetings that go over the league changes/rules and any new club business.
 Online registration will be opened after the first meeting.

 Practices and Games